AdobeDocs/experience-manager-65.en/help/sites-administering/integration-ims-adobe-io.md

    ![](assets/integration-target-io-15.png)

-1. Select the product profiles, and continue with **Save configured API**:
+1. Select the required product profiles, and continue with **Save configured API**:

    ![](assets/integration-target-io-16.png)

+1. The creation will be confirmed.

 <!--
 1. The creation will be confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).